psrenergy/PSRClassesInterface.jl/src/OpenSQL/README.md

 <p style="text-align: center"> COLLECTION_NAME_vector_ATTRIBUTE_NAME</p>

-- The Table must contain a Column named `id`.
 - Each Column of the table should be named after the name of the attribute.
 - Each Column should store the path to the file containing the time series data.